I’m betting your organization looks very different from what it did even a year ago.

 When your risk profile is constantly changing, security controls can’t be static.
 You can’t wait for an infrequent manual review to change a security policy that’s no longer sufficient to protect you.

 Adopting a risk-based approach to cybersecurity helps you navigate an unpredictable future in which change comes quickly.
-Risk-based authentication is a prime example of this flexible, dynamic approach to managing identity risk.
+Risk-based authentication (RBA) is a prime example of this flexible, dynamic approach to managing identity risk.

 In this blog, we'll cover: